softwarefairness/Intersectional_fairness/README.md

 # Improving Intersectional Fairness of Machine Learning Software via Input Mutation

-Welcome to visit the homepage of our paper entitled "Improving Intersectional Fairness of Machine Learning Software via Input Mutation".
+Welcome to visit the homepage of our paper entitled "IFMutation: Improving Intersectional Fairness of Machine Learning Software via Input Mutation".
 The homepage contains data, scrips, and intermediate results used in this paper.

 ## Experimental environment

 We use Python 3.7 for our experiments.
-We use the IBM AI Fairness 360 (AIF360) toolkit to implement bias mitigation methods and comput fairness metrics.
+We use the IBM AI Fairness 360 (AIF360) toolkit to implement bias mitigation methods and compute fairness metrics.

 Installation instructions for Python 3.7 and AIF360 can be found at https://github.com/Trusted-AI/AIF360.
 That page provides several ways for the installation.
 We recommend creating a virtual environment for it (as shown below), because AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
 If you want to try other installation ways or encounter any errors during the installation process, please refer to the page (https://github.com/Trusted-AI/AIF360) for help.